yaserananbeh/cityExplore2301/README.md

 Finish time: 11:00

 Actual time needed to complete: 1hour

+Name of feature:4.
+Errors: As a user, I want clear messages if something goes wrong so I know if I need to make any changes or try again in a different manner.

+Estimate of time needed to complete: 1hour

+Start time: 11:00

+Finish time: 11:30

+Actual time needed to complete: 30min
 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->